davidkim10/jquery-review-gate/README.md

 # Review Gate

-A simple review gate made with jQuery.
+A lightweight review gate made with jQuery to capture user reviews that are not 5-star quality.
+This helps businesses collect both negative and positive feedback to better enhance their customer service experience.

+The screenshot(s) below use a fake/pseudo company to illustrate the review gate.

 ## User Journey